MazinCE/Veecom/README.md

 		sent to DMA as three successive byte writes this also implies to the 16-bit block address register where two successive byte write must be made.

-		To start data transfer any arbitrary no zero value must to the start transfer strobe register the DMA halts the CPU until the transfer is completed.
+		To start data transfer any arbitrary non zero value must to the start transfer strobe register the DMA halts the CPU until the transfer is completed.

 <img src="screenshots/dma.png"/>